 Stairport Sceneries is a longtime development partner of mine.
-They benefit from my terrain mesh development and editing services.
-Together we developed and released e.g. the successful scenery package Svalbard4XPlane, and I contributed to various of Stairport’s products.
+Actually my very first partner, when I started developing payware sceneries for X-Plane many years ago.
+Stairport benefits from my terrain mesh development and editing services.
+Together we developed and released the scenery package #Svalbard4XPlane, and I contributed to numerous of Stairport’s products.

-ShortFinal Design is the brand owned by well known MisterX6 and it stands for high quality freeware and payware sceneries as well as object libraries for the X-Plane flight simulator.
+ShortFinal Design is the brand owned by well known MisterX6 and it stands for high quality freeware and payware sceneries as well as object libraries for the flight simulator X-Plane.

 MisterX6 is a longtime development partner of mine and I’m very pleased that I can contribute with my terrain mesh editing services to his extensive airport sceneries such as Los Angeles International Airport and Munich Airport.